KDE/documentation-develop-kde-org/content/docs/kirigami/components-card.md

 ## CardsGridView

-Use a [CardsGridView](docs:kirigami2;org::kde::kirigami::CardsGridView) for displaying cards in a grid.
+Use a [`Kirigami.CardsGridView`](docs:kirigami2;org::kde::kirigami::CardsGridView) to display cards in a grid.

-The behavior is the same as a CardsLayout, and it allows cards to be put in one or two columns depending on the available width.
+Its behavior is the same as a `Kirigami.CardsLayout`, and it allows cards to be put in one or two columns depending on the available width.

-CardsGridView has the limitation that every Card must have the same exact height, so `cellHeight` must be manually set to a value for which the content fits for every item.
+CardsGridView has the limitation that every card must have the same exact height, so `cellHeight` must be manually set to a value for which the content must fit for every child card.

-If possible use CardsGridView only when you need to instantiate many cards.
-If you only instantiate a few cards, use CardsLayout with a Repeater instead.
+If possible use `Kirigami.CardsGridView` only when you need to instantiate many cards.
+If you are only going to instantiate a few cards, opt for a `Kirigami.CardsLayout` with a `Repeater` instead.

 {{< sections >}}
 {{< section-left >}}